Marco-Congedo/PosDefManifold.jl/docs/src/index.md

 For a formal introduction to the **P** manifold the reader is referred to Bhatia (2007)[🎓](@ref).

-For an introduction to Riemannian geometry and an overview of mathematical tools implemented in this package, see [Intro To Riemannian Geometry](introToRiemannianGeometry/index.html) in this documentation.
+For an introduction to Riemannian geometry and an overview of mathematical tools implemented in this package, see [Intro to Riemannian Geometry](@ref) in this documentation.

 For starting using this package, browse the code units listed here below and execute the many **example code** you will find therein.
 The core functions are contained in unit *riemannianGeometry.jl*.